cypress-io/cypress/cypress/v0.0/documentation/1-Getting Started/1-Writing Your First Test.md

 ***

-# How to write tests
+# How to Write Tests

 Cypress is built on top of [Mocha](https://on.cypress.io/guides/bundled-tools#section-mocha) and uses its `bdd` interface.
 Tests you write in Cypress will mostly adhere to this style.